PhaseRush/Aspect/README.md

 - music player uses [LavaPlayer](https://github.com/sedmelluq/lavaplayer).
 Supports YouTube, SoundCloud, Bandcamp, Vimeo, and Twitch.
 - Icons used curtesy of [Mike Winkelmann](https://www.beeple-crap.com/about).
 - $bulkdelete temporarily disabled for security purposes
+- League of Legends - due to riot's policy on api keys, the private key needs to be updated daily.
+Message me to update it.